sonic-net/SONiC/doc/grpc_client/design_doc.md

        sudo ip route add <SoC IP> via <vlan IP> src <Loopback IP>
     ```
   - The issue with adding a Kernel Route is that route_checker will fail after adding this route, since vlan IP is the HOST's own vlan IP within SONiC as such no real neighbor is present, hence the route_checker will not be able to validate this entry
-  - SWSS orchagent will also complain about not able to install the entry in ASIC, since the entry will be present in APP DB but not present inside ASIC.
+  - SWSS orchagent will also complain about not able to install the entry in ASIC, since the entry will be present in APP DB but not present inside ASIC itself.
 This would deem more workarounds necessary to be able to accomodate this route using this approach.
   - For the kernel route approach we would have to accomodate these issues listed above
 - using an IPTABLES rule.
 We could add a POSTROUTING rule to the SNAT table with destination as SoC IP and source as Loopback IP.
 For Example
     ```
-        sudo iptables -t nat -A POSTROUTING --destination <SoC IP> -j SNAT --to-source <LoopBack IP>
+        sudo iptables -t nat -A POSTROUTING --destination <SoC IP> --source <Vlan IP> -j SNAT --to-source <LoopBack IP>
     ```
     - There could be single SNAT entry for the entire subnet which is covers all the SoC IP's connected to the ToR